The Limits of Unlimited Licensing Agreements

 You Can’t Successfully Log Internal Use

 Going back to the above buffet analogies, ULAs are often considered an “all you can eat” option for Oracle product use, but a closer analogy would be a buffet where, after hours of dining and multiple drinks, you have to account for every crumb you ate right before leaving the restaurant – or face hefty fees.
 Your organization must be able to provide records for every seat provided or privilege issued.
 If there’s a high likelihood that won’t be doable – high turnover, internal disorganization, or poor communication between departments, avoid ULAs.
-This is a very common problem clients report having experienced prior to working with LicenseFortress.
-Other sources have also reported this as a major pitfall many companies fall into, too.
-Ironically, Oracle offers these agreements as a remedy for license compliance issues, but anecdotally, some say ULAs cause more compliance issues than they solve.
-Either way, not being able to account for what was used is a surefire way to kill any price efficiencies you might have had in the first place.
+This is a very common problem client report having experienced prior to working with LicenseFortress.

-You’re Not in Position to Negotiate
+You’re Not in a Position to Negotiate

-Learn more about our ULA management options >>
+Learn more about our ULA management options

 X